-Applications for Term 3 2025 intake are due Saturday Week 9 of Term 2
+Engineering applications for Term 1 2026 intake are due Sunday Week 10 of Term 3 (23rd of November).

 Engineering students power the innovation behind Sunswift.
 From designing cutting-edge battery systems and solar energy converters to developing robust software, embedded systems, and AI models, they bring technical excellence to every corner of the car.
 Engineers work collaboratively across disciplines to prototype, test, and optimise systems that meet both performance and regulatory standards.